RamaSamsara/jda-fullstack-bootcamp-1/README.md

 Note
 - also in this Repository i'm only allowed to upload it onmy github only 1 contribution per day
 - i will add a new branch for every new coding segment i have learn from the bootcamp
+- maybe it looks repetitive but i do that way iwth a reason so i really know about the interface an used to that
+-